code-craka/creavibe-pro/docs/user-settings.md

 # Advanced User Settings Page

-The Advanced User Settings page provides a comprehensive interface for users to manage their account settings, customize the application appearance, connect with external services, export data, and manage API tokens within the Creavibe.pro application.
+The Advanced User Settings page provides a comprehensive interface for users to manage their account settings, customize the application appearance, connect with external services, export data, and manage API tokens within the CreaVibe application.

 ## Features